markowanga/stweet/README.md

 A modern fast python library to scrap tweets quickly from Twitter unofficial API.

 This tool helps you to scrap tweet by a search phrase.
-It uses the twitter API, the same API is used on website.
+It uses the Twitter API, the same API is used on website.

 ## Inspiration for the creation of the library